fondemen/coreos-swarm-vagrant/readme.md

 set SWARM=on
 vagrant up docker-04
 ```
-As etcd should be up, there is no longer need for the two phase `vagrant up` then `vagrant provision` for this node to join the Swarm.
+As etcd should be already up and running, there is no longer need for the two phase `vagrant up` for this node to join the Swarm.

 ## Setting up a new node on another VirtualBox host ##

-If you wand to add a node on another host, copy the contents of the previously generated *etcd_token_url* file and fire on the new host (replace XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX with you etcd token):
+If you wand to add a node on another host, copy the contents of the previously generated *etcd_token_url* file and fire on the new host (replacing XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX with your etcd token):
 ```
 git clone https://github.com/fondemen/coreos-swarm-vagrant.git ; cd coreos-swarm-vagrant
-SWARM=ON NODES=4 ETCD_TOKEN_URL='https://discovery.etcd.io/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX' vagrant up docker-4
+SWARM=ON NODES=4 ETCD_TOKEN_URL='https://discovery.etcd.io/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX' vagrant up docker-04
 ```
 or on Windows cmd
 ```